 Droumpouki, Anna Maria.
 “Shaping Holocaust memory in Greece: memorials and their public history.”
 National Identities 18.2 (2016): 199-216.
 Abstract and archives.

 Edstrom, Maria.
 “The Trolls Disappear in the Light: Swedish Experiences of Mediated Sexualised Hate Speech in the Aftermath of Behring Breivik.”
 International Journal for Crime, Justice and Social Democracy 5.2 (2016): 96-106.
-Full text.
+Full text and here.

 Ennser-Jedenastik, Laurenz.
 “A Welfare State for Whom?
 A Group-based Account of the Austrian Freedom Party’s Social Policy Profile.”
 Swiss Political Science Review 22.3 (2016).
 Full text and here and here.